isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 Other than that, the frame on springfree trampoline is underneath the mat and the jumper cant hit it, thus, eliminates chances of injuries.

-However, spring
-- based or the regular trampolines are hazardous to jumpers and they can cause life threatening injuries like fractures on the legs, hands, or joints.
+However, spring-based or the regular trampolines are hazardous to jumpers and they can cause life threatening injuries like fractures on the legs, hands, or joints.
 A jumper can also get serious head injuries.

 Springfree Trampoline are also Safer because of the SoftEdge mat that provides 30 times more shock absorbency than the pads used in regular trampolines.

-The pads on traditional trampolines or spring
-- based trampolines dont offer much protection from injuries.
-These pads have a short lifespan and they tend to lose their shock
+The pads on traditional trampolines or spring-based trampolines dont offer much protection from injuries.
+These pads have a short lifespan and they tend to lose their shock-absorbency quickly.
-- absorbency quickly.

 ##  Are Springfree Trampolines Better?